How It Works

 A lot of research went into creating our patent-pending supplement.
 After examining precedent studies on hangovers, we conducted our own trials on a test panel to determine the most effective grouping of nutrients for combating the identified causes of a hangover.

 Many of the body’s basic natural processes are overwhelmed by large quantities of alcohol, and as a result the body is unable to carry on their usual functions and key nutrients are depleted.
-Our dietary supplement helps restore balance and function to the body, allowing it to return to normal after a night of drinking by attacking the four underlying causes of hangover symptoms
+Mentis restores the body to a state of equilibrium by mitigating the damaging hangover symptoms of alcohol consumption.

 Underlying causes of a hangover